 The best practices, which were developed by a broad group of healthcare stakeholders, provide definitive guidance about when and where patient financial discussions should take place and who should participate in them.
 The best practices also address the specific topics to include in patient financial discussions and provide basic parameters for those discussions.
 Finally, they include a measurement criteria framework for guiding evaluation of an organization’s voluntary compliance.

 When and Where to Have Patient Financial Discussions

-In choosing a setting for patient financial discussions, organizations should first and foremost respect patient privacy.
+In choosing a PFCTM setting, organizations should first and foremost respect patient privacy.
 Conversations should occur in a location and manner that are sensitive to the patient’s needs.

 Discussions at the time of service.
 The best practices specify that, in the ED setting, no patient financial discussions should occur before a patient is screened and stabilized, in accordance with the Emergency Medical Treatment and Active Labor Act (EMTALA) and other federal, state, and local regulations governing the ED.